aimms/documentation/webui/time-zone-setting.rst

 .. image:: images/TimeZone_TimeZonePanelOn.png
     :align: center

 To create a multi-timezone application, the Timezone Support section has been added to the AIMMS WebUI Library.
-The next few sections describe the some of the sets, identifiers, and procedures you would need to know which could help to build your multi-timezone application.
+The next few sections describe some of the sets, identifiers, and procedures which you need to know and which will help you when building your multi-timezone application.

 webui::DisplayTimeZones Set
 +++++++++++++++++++++++++++